This world desperately needs men and women who can build an emotional connection.

 Labeling increases both the power and duration of your emotional connection.

-We have so far reviewed quite a few videos from “Before Sunrise”.
+We have so far reviewed several videos from “Before Sunrise”.

-Well, one of the things that makes “Before Sunrise” a textbook example of a deep emotional connection is the fact they spend a whole night together.
+And what makes “Before Sunrise” a textbook example of a deep emotional connection is the presence of:

-But the fact that you don’t know each other for a long time (or never knew each other so deeply), creates a contrast that is at the basis of what’s often referred to as “whirlwind romance”.
+The fact that you don’t know each other for a long time (or never knew each other so deeply), creates a contrast that is the basis of “whirlwind romance”.

 Fundamentals of Deep Connection

-Once you internalize that mindset, the next steps are about the “courage” and spontaneity of the execution:
+Once you internalize that mindset, the next steps are the “courage” and spontaneity of the execution:

-- build yourself into a person who is not ashamed of talking about deep and personal topics.
+- Become a person who is comfortable talking about deep and personal topics

-Once you put all three in places, you will be shocked at how quickly and reliably you can develop deep emotional bonds.
+Once you put all three in place, you will be shocked at how quickly and reliably you can develop deep emotional bonds.

 Because here is the truth about this world:

-Learning to build quick and deep emotional connections is something you should definitely learn and which will take your social skills to the next level.
+Learning to go deep and develop emotional connections will take your social skills to the next level.